 Some Massachusetts locations are eligible for project funding through the Highway Safety Improvement Program (HSIP).
-Eligibility of projects for HSIP funding is determined by MassDOT outside of the MPO process.
-However, almost all HSIP locations, located in evaluated project areas, were located in project areas that scored high under this criteria.
+Eligibility of projects for HSIP funding is determined by MassDOT.
+However, almost all HSIP locations were located in project areas that scored high under the three scoring criteria (risk, cost-benefit, and project impact.)
 HSIP locations were identified for total crashes, bicycle-involved crashes, and pedestrian-involved crashes.